hassankhan/aws-devops-status/README.md

 AWS DevOps Status
 ---

+> This list is still largely a work-in-progress!!

 Building a stack using AWS?
 Need to find out whether there's a deterministic way of creating your resources?

 Check for your service here.
 Unfortunately this is currently manually maintained, so if it is incorrect, please send a PR 😉